Minneapolis police officer fired for decorating offensive Fourth Precinct Christmas tree gets job back

 It’s unclear whether either officer intends to appeal the suspensions, which were part of a wave of disciplinary actions handed down by Arradondo in the wake of Floyd’s death.

 The decision comes amid renewed scrutiny of the arbitration process in the wake of the killing of George Floyd, with critics arguing that the current system sets the bar too high for firing problem officers.
-The Legislature has been considering new arbitration rules for officers facing dismissal, among other police accountability items, though a special session in June failed to produce any agreement.
 A recent Star Tribune analysis showed that half of the 80 officers who were fired and went to arbitration over a 20-year period got their jobs back.

-St. Paul’s police chief Todd Axtell said that he would like to see a new arbitration process that would allow the department to appeal overturned firings in court.
+Last month, the state Legislature approved funding for the creation of a panel of expert arbitrators to handle police misconduct cases, as part of a suite of police accountability measures that also included a statewide ban on chokeholds and neck restraints and improved data collection around deadly force encounters.
+Still, some critics said the changes to the arbitration system didn’t go far enough.